VVUQ · Module 10 of 10

 Credibility Assessment and Decision-Making

 All the verification, validation, and uncertainty evidence exists to serve one thing: a decision.
-This closing module scales the required rigor to what is at stake and turns the evidence into a defensible go or no-go.
+This closing module scales the required rigor to what is at stake and turns the evidence into a documented judgement of whether it meets, partly meets, or does not meet the credibility goals for a stated use.

 01